-Pivoting around the eternal game of love, the suave matchmaker and New York's greatest date doctor, Alex "Hitch" Hitchens, guarantees that any man can get the girl of his dreams if he overcomes his fears and follows his infallible advice.
-However, when the timid accountant, Albert Brennaman, wants to win the attention of the rich and beautiful heiress, Allegra Cole, Hitch will discover his perfect match: the inquisitive gossip columnist, Sara Melas.
-Now, the self-assured charmer is in need of his own services to save his relationship.
-Can the silver-tongued expert of romance survive the delicate complications of love?Written by
+Pivoting around the eternal game of love, the suave matchmaker and New York City's finest date-doctor, Alex "Hitch" Hitchens, can guarantee that any man can get the girl of his dreams if he overcomes his fears and follows his infallible advice.
+However, when the timid accountant, Albert Brennaman, enlists his help to catch the attention of the rich and beautiful heiress, Allegra Cole, Hitch will unexpectedly discover his perfect match: the inquisitive gossip columnist, Sara Melas.
+Now, the self-assured charmer finds himself in need of his services to save his relationship.
+But, can the silver-tongued expert of romance survive the delicate complications of love?Written by

 Basic principles: no woman wakes up saying, "God, I hope I don't get swept off my feet today!"
 Now, she might say, "This is a really bad time for me," or something like, "I just need some space," or my personal favorite, "I'm really into my career right now."
 You believe that?
 Neither does she.
 You know why?
 Because she's lying to you, that's why.
 You understand me?
 Lying!
 It's not a bad time for her.
 She doesn't need any space.
 And she may be into her career, but what she's really...